-To say that fashion is constantly changing would be a very large understatement.
-It is easy to see that trends come and go, and the industry as a whole is always revolving and becoming more intricate as time progresses.
-In today’s world everything moves so quickly and we are persistently being sold items, in this particular case apparel.
+The world of fashion is constantly changing and even saying that would be a very large understatement.
+New and hip trends come and go in the blink of an eye.
+And the industry as a whole is always revolving and becoming more intricate as time progresses.
+In today’s world everything moves so quickly and we are persistently being sold items and in this particular case, apparel.
 Whether that be through the ads curated for you through social media, your favorite companies and new companies releasing new products, or the revolving door of garments that is fast fashion, it can be hard to keep up with.
 We see trends come and go, and niche companies that cater to a specific trend rise and then reach an abrupt decline.
 On the other end there are certain trends that can last forever.
 It may seem simplistic, but the idea of basic apparel has lasted through decades of shifting changes in fashion.
 Blank apparel is a staple in fashion and will continue to be so for years to come, and in recent years it seems to be at a new peak.
 For anyone involved in the fashion industry it’s always good to know the evolution of blank apparel.

 American Apparel: The Rise of Blanks